SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/01-Functions-In-MySQL.md

 *Download the resources needed for this lesson from here:* [Mega.nz](https://mega.nz/file/vcQiQZzT#sMm1P_74urMujZK-3cm1BA1lCMuOnEKdgqAlJpux8ws)

-With MySQL, we can do much more than simply store or retrieve data information.
+With MySQL, we can do much more than just store or retrieve data information.

 Knowing this, we can **manipulate** the data we have.

 **Functions** are small pieces of code.
-Using them we perform some **operations** and return the result from them.
+Using them, we perform some **operations** and return the result from them.

 Let us review the **built-in functions** provided in MySQL: